Pages

 Diagnosis of diarrhea

-Diarrhea can be diagnosed in a physical exam with your primary care physician.
-Your doctor will take a full medical history and may order tests to determine what is causing your diarrhea.
+Diarrhea can be diagnosed during a physical exam conducted by your primary care physician.
+Your doctor will conduct a comprehensive assessment of your medical history and may recommend additional tests to identify the underlying cause of your diarrhea.
+This thorough evaluation is essential in determining the appropriate treatment and providing you with the necessary care and support.

 Tests may include: